Shingles vaccination

 St Mary’s offers shingles vaccination clinics for patients aged between 70 and 80.

-The shingles vaccine is given as a single injection into the upper arm.
+The shingles vaccine is given as an injection into the upper arm.
 Unlike the flu jab, you’ll only need to have the vaccination once and you can have it at any time of the year.

 The shingles vaccine is expected to reduce your risk of getting shingles.
 If you do go on to have the disease, your symptoms may be milder and the illness shorter.